schlueter/Nginx-Lua-OAuth/README.md

 # Github Nginx OAuth

-This is a simple set of lua scripts to enable basic OAuth against GitHub, allowing access to users in a specific organization and not on a blacklist.
+This is a simple set of lua scripts to enable basic OAuth against GitHub, allowing access to users in a specific organization and not on a blocklist.

 ## Development